microsoft/BitBLAS/README.md

 - **Python Version**: >= 3.8
 - **CUDA Version**: >= 11.0

-The easiest way to install BitBLAS is direcly from the PyPi using pip.
+The easiest way to install BitBLAS is directly from the PyPi using pip.
 To install the latest version, run the following command in your terminal.

 ```bash
 pip install bitblas